jj1bdx/airspy-fmradion/README.md

 * Finetuner is now not activated unless `USE_FINETUNER` compile-time flag is set
 * Not using the finetuner resulted in another 3~4% of CPU usage reduction
 * CPU usage: ~51% -> ~29% (on Mac mini 2018, with debug output on)
-* Use `AIRSPY_SAMPLE_FLOAT32_IQ` to directly obtain float IQ sample data from Airspy, scale x16 to align the former INT16 IF level
+* Use `AIRSPY_SAMPLE_FLOAT32_IQ` to directly obtain float IQ sample data from Airspy: IF level is now -24.08dB than the previous (pre-v0.2.2) version
 * Halfband kernel filter designed by Twitter @lambdaprog is set for Airspy conversion filter
+* Use sparse debug output for ppm and other level status

 ## Airspy configuration options